drycc/workflow/src/quickstart/install-workflow.md

 Some basic software needs to be installed before installing drycc workflow.

+### OS configuration

+K8s requires a large number of ports.
+If you are not sure what they are, please close the local firewall or open these ports.
+At the same time, because k8s you need system time, you need to ensure that the system time is correct.

 ### Installing open-iscsi

 The command used to install open-iscsi differs depending on the Linux distribution.